dubstatus/dubstatus.github.io/README.md

 * [Anime News Network](https://www.animenewsnetwork.com/)
 ## Limitations :

-Though the project provides accurate details for many titles.
+Although this project provides accurate details for many titles.
 Due to different APIs using different ID System, matching them correctly is a problem.
 List of abnormalities you may come across :

 * Data sources pointing to wrong web pages.
 * Wrong available dubs are shown on the page with wrong news.